Charisse Gibson

 Charisse is known for her poise, personality, and professionalism when at the anchor desk; leading the WWL Louisiana News Team through countless hours of hurricane coverage, breaking news, and political coverage.
 She also invites guests who give social commentary on societal ills.
 This is highlighted in the “Wounded City” Documentary and Round Table conversation where politicians, education advocates, and first responders discuss ways to decrease crime in New Orleans.

-Her impactful project “The Talk: A Hard Conversation About Race in America” won the first regional and national Edward R Murrow Award for Excellence in Diversity, Equity, and Inclusion and inspired community members to start a non-profit based on the conversation it sparked.
+Her impactful project “The Talk: A Hard Conversation About Race in America” won the first regional and national Edward R Murrow Award for Excellence in Diversity, Equity, and Inclusion.
+It also inspired community members to start a non-profit for youth mentorship.

 Learn more about Charisse below!